 In recent years, the adoption of digital technologies in precision agriculture has been adjusting the ways that farmers treat crops and manage fields.
-One doesn’t have to be an expert to see how the technology has changed the concept of farming making it more profitable, efficient, safer, and simple.
+One doesn’t have to be an expert to see how the technology has changed the concept of smart farming making it more profitable, efficient, safer, and simple.
 Among other technologies, farmers have picked five they deem to be the best:

 - GIS software and GPS agriculture